The code of conduct

 - Advising on the councillors' code of conduct

 - Dealing with the local filtering of complaints and dispensation requests (where these are not dealt with by the Monitoring Officer under delegated powers)

 - Conducting of local hearings and determination of sanctions should a breach of the code of conduct be found

-Attached is a link to further information on making a Request for Dispensation (July 2012) (PDF File, 263kb).
-Please note that Town/Parish Councillors will need to refer to their Town/Parish Clerk for further information on how to make a dispensation request to their Town/Parish Council.
+Please note that town/parish councillors will need to refer to their town/parish clerk for further information on how to make a dispensation request to their town/parish council.

 The Independent Person may be consulted by a member against whom a complaint is made and must be consulted by the members of any Hearing Panel prior to any hearing.

-The Council's arrangements also provide that the Monitoring Officer will consult the Independent Person, when acting under delegated powers, prior to determining whether a complaint warrants formal investigation and in exploring the potential for local resolution prior to a formal hearing taking place.
+Our arrangements also provide that the Monitoring Officer will consult the independent person, when acting under delegated powers, prior to determining whether a complaint warrants formal investigation and in exploring the potential for local resolution prior to a formal hearing taking place.